janclydeambrocio-alt/HAND-SRC-Philippines-codes/README.md

 > R and Python codes for HAND-SRC-Philippines reproducibility

+This repository contains the Python and R scripts developed for the thesis study:

+**"Deriving HAND-Based Synthetic Rating Curves to Delineate Flood Extents in Pampanga and Cagayan de Oro River Basins"**

-This repository contains Python scripts for generating **Stage-Discharge Rating Curves (SRC)** using the **Height Above Nearest Drainage (HAND)** framework, applied to flood inundation modeling in the Philippines.
-The scripts implement a dual-zone hydraulic model (channel + floodplain) with varying Manning's *n* roughness coefficients derived from land cover classification.
+The scripts generate **Stage-Discharge Rating Curves (SRC)** using the **Height Above Nearest Drainage (HAND)** framework, applied to flood inundation modeling in the Philippines.
+They implement a dual-zone hydraulic model (channel + floodplain) with varying Manning's *n* roughness coefficients derived from land cover classification.

 ---